Joseph K. Reinhart

 Mr. Reinhart earned his B.A. from the University of Notre Dame in 1981 and his J.D. from the University of Pittsburgh School of Law in 1984.
 From 1984–1988, he served as counsel to the Pennsylvania Department of Environmental Resources.
 Mr. Reinhart joined the law firm in 1988 and served as chairman of the Environmental Group for eight years.

 Memberships and Affiliations

 Mr. Reinhart is licensed to practice in Pennsylvania and West Virginia.
 He is a member of the Allegheny County, Pennsylvania, West Virginia and the American Bar associations.
-Mr. Reinhart has been listed in The Best Lawyers in America© by BL Rankings since 2003 in the Energy Law, Environmental Law, Litigation – Environmental, and Natural Resources Law Section since 2017; and Energy Law Section since 2018 by BL Rankings.
-He was also recognized as the Best Lawyers® 2018 Energy Law “Lawyer of the Year” and 2019 Environmental Law “Lawyer of the Year” and 2021 Natural Resources Law “Lawyer of the Year” in Pittsburgh, Pa.
-Since 2005, he has been ranked among Pennsylvania’s top environmental lawyers in Chambers USA’s America’s Leading Business Lawyers.
+Mr. Reinhart has been listed in The Best Lawyers in America© in the Environmental Law Section since 2003; Litigation – Environmental Section since 2011; Natural Resources Law Section since 2017; and Energy Law Section since 2018 by BL Rankings.
+He was also recognized as the Best Lawyers® 2018 Energy Law “Lawyer of the Year,” 2019 Environmental Law “Lawyer of the Year” and 2021 Natural Resources Law “Lawyer of the Year” in Pittsburgh, Pa.
+In 2005-2018, Mr. Reinhart was ranked among Pennsylvania’s top environmental lawyers in Chambers USA’s America’s Leading Business Lawyers.
 He was selected to the 2004-2016 Pennsylvania Super Lawyers lists (Thomson Reuters).

 - Reinhart, Joseph K, and Graham, Meredith Odato, “Going Global: Expanding the Scope of Environmental Review for the Energy Sector,” Energy Industry Environmental Law Conference, Institute for Energy Law, May 2018.